cert-ee/cuckoo3/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-#### NOTE! (delete this section from actual feature request)
-Before submitting, please go through our roadmap and phases to see if the feature you want is already defined there.

 ## Feature
+_**NOTE!**
+Before submitting, please go through our roadmap and phases to see if the feature you want is already defined there._

 _Is your feature request related to a problem?
 Please describe.
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]_